PearceTech335/Noctis-Edge/README.md

 4. Scripts must print one of: `VERDICT: VULNERABLE`, `VERDICT: NOT_VULNERABLE`, `VERDICT: INCONCLUSIVE`
 5. Results are tallied into an overall per-CVE verdict and written into the reports

 **Knowledge Base**: Results are persisted in `cve_knowledge_base.json` in the project root.
 On future runs, previously successful scripts for the same CVE are passed back to the LLM as context, improving quality over time.
+Running `./update.sh` automatically submits this file to the community submissions repository (`PearceTech335/Noctis-Edge-Submissions`) via the Cloudflare relay — no token or account required.

 **Verdicts**:
 - `VULNERABLE` — at least 1 script returned VULNERABLE